 Days Passed (2018)

-Some days the anxiety was underlying, uneasy.
+"Some days the anxiety was underlying, uneasy.
 Other days it was desperate, intense and took possession of my whole body and breathing – an anxiety so severe that it was impossible to distract.
 There were also days when the anxiety could be likened to the panic of a nightmare, when in a free fall one realizes that the ground is approaching.
 Only that the liberation from the nightmare, the awakening, never occurred.
 Instead, the race was repeated time and time again, with renewed intensity, within just a few minutes.
 The drawings became a tool.
 They gave me an assurance that it was a temporary condition and they gave me the opportunity to visually review and observe the development.

-The hand became a seismograph of emotions.
+The hand became a seismograph of emotions."

-Graphite on paper.
-In total 58 drawings, each 15x21 cm in size.
+Days Passed, in total 58 drawings, each 15x21 cm in size.

 JAG HAR FALLIT EN TID NU